barisatalay/jwt-php-rest/README.md

 Example usage is in User.php

 ##Header
-If you want check "Json Web Token" must be add 'authenticate' property
+If you want check "Json Web Token" must be add 'authenticate' property and send with header "Authorization: Bearer '...token...' "
 ```groovy
 $app->post('/GetStore','authenticate', function() {});
 ```